Concert by the Sea: Album cover

-The original U.S. album cover photograph, showing a model in mid-stride with outstretched arms, was shot by music and fashion photographer Art Kane, who later photographed the 1958 group portrait of jazz musicians known as A Great Day in Harlem.
+The original U.S. album cover photograph, showing a model in mid-stride with outstretched arms, (Kane's wife, June Kane, a popular model at the time), was shot by music and fashion photographer Art Kane, who later photographed the 1958 group portrait of jazz musicians known as A Great Day in Harlem.
 Music journalist Marc Myers wrote that "[f]rom an aesthetic standpoint, Art Kane's [Concert by the Sea] cover had grace, movement and drama.
 White or black, the model featured was in ecstasy, telegraphing that the music inside was happy and guaranteed to raise your spirits."

 A 1970 U.S. reissue of Concert by the Sea introduced a new photograph (not taken by Kane), which reused Kane's concept, but with a model wearing bell-bottom pants and a hippie-style tunic shirt blouse.
 The 2015 release of the entire concert again paid tribute to Kane's original photograph, showing a model with outstretched arms standing in front of a rocky shoreline.
 International releases of the album have used a variety of cover photographs.